Ross University School of Veterinary Medicine

 SPECIAL TOPICS IN RESEARCH ELECTIVE CREDIT

 RAs devote up to 25 hours (paid) to a specific project during a semester.
 Upon completion, the RA is expected to present the results of their work at a Ross Vet forum.
 If judged of high quality, the RA will be eligible for a travel grant to allow them to present their work at a scientific conference.
 The RA position is designed to give students a hands-on introduction to independent research.
-In 2015 and 2016 we had 239 and 387 students serve as RAs, respectively, while 115 students have served as RAs during the first two semesters of 2017.
 E-mail [email protected] for an application form.
 Additionally, you can contact the Principal Investigator of the project you desire.

 Research Volunteers have no specified time commitment to a project and will likely not have a focused personal project on which to work.
 There is no stipend and no expectation of presentation of results at a Ross Vet forum.
 The RV position is designed to allow students to observe certain aspects of how research is conducted.